liulily20/senachtml5/README.md

 04/12/2023 Início do cap 5 do livro, fazendo atividades

 05/12/2023 Continuando cap 5 do livro, finalizar atividade 4 pág 221

+11/12/2023 Finalizada a atividade 4 do livro, iniciada a atividade 5 (pág 227)